Accounts receivable revenue can be confusing for small businesses because it’s money that’s owed but hasn’t yet been paid.

 Go back to the table of contents.

-Is accounts receivable considered revenue?
+Does accounts receivable count as revenue?

 Go back to the table of contents.